jimm/patchmaster/site/patches.md

 zone, or even change the connection's filter itself, allowing for "hot swapping" of filter code.

-  Note that if a filter does "hot swap" itself for another filter, that other filter will not be saved as the patch's filter by the "save" command.

 The filter's block must evaluate to the bytes you want sent.
 That is, it must have as its last line an array of bytes or `nil`.
 For example,